-With the army’s total number of motor vehicles in 1939 sitting at around 86 vehicles of all types, it should come as no surprise that there was no unit specially formed or trained to supply a modern fighting force with Fuel, Oil and Lubricants.
-Understanding that the next war would be one of mobility the decision was made to form a specialist Petrol Company for service with the New Zealand Expeditionary Force overseas.
+With the army’s total number of motor vehicles in 1939 sitting at around 86 vehicles of all types, it should be no surprise that no unit was specially formed or trained to supply a modern fighting force with Fuel, Oil and Lubricants.
+Understanding that the next war was to be one of mobility the decision was made to form a specialist Petrol Company for service with the New Zealand Expeditionary Force overseas.

 2 Composite Company, NZASC of the Territorials (today’s Reserves) was on a weekend Training course when the war was declared, and many members of the soon to be raised Petrol Company were present including the 1st OC and CSM.
 On the 4th of September, Volunteers from the Territorials of 2 Composite Company were immediately required to deliver supplies to hastily mobilised Vital Points.
-And so, more than a week before recruiting opened for the NZEF, about twenty citizen-soldiers of the ASC had begun their war effort, many of who would go to Petrol Company for the duration of the War.
-From 1939 to 1945 Petrol company would provide sterling service to the NZEF finally being disbanded in late 1945.
+And so, more than a week before recruiting opened for the NZEF, about twenty citizen-soldiers of the ASC had begun their war effort, many of whom served in Petrol Company for the duration of the War.
+From 1939 to 1945, the Petrol company provided sterling services to the NZEF finally being disbanded in late 1945.

 1945 – 1964

-Although the general organisation of the RNZASC is reasonably well documented during this period, records examined so far do not shed light as to the organisation of the Petroleum assets.
+Although the general organisation of the RNZASC is well documented during this period, the records examined so far do not shed light as to the organisation of the Petroleum assets.